 Each school conducts an Assessment Program for its students in each course, and reports students' assessment marks to NESA.
 Every school, therefore, assesses its own students individually on work done for each HSC course provided at the school.
 Schools use different assessment tasks, have different marking standards, and have students of varying abilities.
-Due to these differences, the process of moderation is needed to allow students' assessment marks to be compared.

-Moderation adjusts the assessment marks of a school group by using their Examination Marks in that course.
+Due to these differences, NESA's process of Moderation is needed to allow students' Assessment Marks to be compared.
+Moderation adjusts the Assessment Marks of a school group by using their Examination Marks in that course.
 The Moderated Assessment Marks on the Record of Achievement can be used to compare the performances of students at different schools who have completed the same course.

-2.4 PERFORMANCE BANDS
+2.4 Performance Bands

 Six Performance Bands (Band 6 being the highest) give students an indication of their performance in a course in relation to stated syllabus outcomes, and relative to other students in NSW who completed the course.
 For 2 Unit Courses, the maximum possible marks is 100, and: